 Management utilizes a calculation of CAD as a means to determine the Partnership's ability to make distributions to BUC holders.
 The General Partner believes that CAD provides relevant information about its operations and is necessary along with net income for understanding its operating results.
 To calculate CAD, amortization expense related to debt financing costs and bond reissuance costs, certain income due to the General Partner (defined as Tier 2 income in the Agreement of Limited Partnership), interest rate derivative expense or income (including adjustments to fair value), provision for loan losses, impairments on bonds, losses related to VIEs including the cumulative effect of accounting change and depreciation and amortization expense are added back to the Company's net income (loss) as computed in accordance with GAAP.
 There is no generally accepted methodology for computing CAD, and the Partnership's computation of CAD may not be comparable to CAD reported by other companies.
-Although the Partnership considers CAD to be a useful measure of its operating performance, CAD should not be considered as an alternative to net income or net cash flows from operating activities which are calculated in accordance with GAAP.
+Although the Partnership which are calculated in accordance with GAAP.